dseerapu/rover-android/rover/src/main/kotlin/io/rover/rover/ui/README.md

 transform external input (remote service data, user input) into messages that describe UI state.
 However, make sure to break apart the epic into methods to avoid having a single massive expression.

+-> constrast with LiveData:
+  -> single Observable exit point rather than multiple

 ## State Persistence